Skip to Main Content

 This is done to give credit to the ideas of others, lend weight to your own arguments and support your understanding of the concepts, and to allow others to locate the sources used.

 Loreto uses the Harvard author-date system of citation and referencing.
+The reference tools and information below will guide you in how to do this successfully.

 Online Reference Generator